 For instance, Nick’s (and therefore Fitzgerald’s) message is clear that regardless of how much money one has, no matter how successful a person might be, it is virtually impossible to have it all.
-That something must be surrendered in order to achieve the maximum in other areas.
+Something must be surrendered in order to achieve the maximum in other areas.

-The book reveals to us everything in Nick’s mind as opposed to Gatsby’s mysterious musings, allowing us to sneak into Fitzgerald’s thoughts and opinions.
+The book reveals to us everything in Nick’s mind as opposed to Gatsby’s mysterious musings (read more on Nick Carraway physical description ), allowing us to sneak into Fitzgerald’s thoughts and opinions.

 - Related Article: Great Gatsby 1920’s Quotes